 Ukraine President Zelenskyy at NATO defense ministers meeting seeking more support to fight Russia

-BRUSSELS (AP) — Ukraine President Volodymyr Zelenskyy arrived at NATO for Wednesday’s meetings with alliance defense ministers to further drum up support for Ukraine’s fight against Russia.
+Zelenskyy, who was greeted with applause as he entered the building, went immediately into a private session with Austin and U.S. Air Force Gen. CQ Brown, chairman of the Joint Chiefs of Staff.

+Speaking to reporters as he came in, Zelenskyy reiterated his country’s need for long-range missiles and ammunition.

 “It’s very important that there are priorities.
 There are air defense systems.
 These are not just basic words.
-These are very concrete things and we need them,” Zelenskyy said on arrival, insisting that long-range missiles were just as essential.
-He also called for more ammunition, making for the three types of military aid he was looking for.
+These are very concrete things and we need them,” Zelenskyy said.

-The U.S. is hosting a meeting of the Ukraine contact group to seek more weapons and ammunition for the war-ravaged country.
-NATO allies and partner countries will be waiting to hear precisely what kinds of military equipment Kyiv needs.

 Following that meeting, the 31 allies and Ukraine will take part in the first NATO-Ukraine Council at this level.
 The forum was formally established in July as part of efforts to bring Kyiv closer to the alliance.
 It allows NATO and Kyiv to discuss issues of common interest and concern.